Getting started

 resourceVersion: ""

 That’s it!
-Now you have the Edera Protect running in your cluster.
+Now you have the Edera running in your cluster.
 You can

 validate the installation by running a pod with the edera RuntimeClassName